Sending Practice (Experimental)

 /

-1: Message - how the message is presented to you before you key it
+2: Message Prompt - how the message is presented to you before you key it

 How the message is given to you before you key it (at least one stays on).
 Use the to set the flashcard size, case and contrast, and the for the voice.